bcc-code/bcc-media-adr/03-IaC.md

 * Somewhat verbose at times
 * Sometimes the API does not react as expected
+* After using it for a project, it seems very hard to maintain

 ## Decision

-We adopt Pulumi for defining IaC.
+We adopt Terraform for defining IaC.

-The Pulumi configuration should by default reside in `./infra` and have at least a sample stack showing off the available variables.

-By default the Pulumi code should be written in the language the project is written in, using Go as fallback.
+We adopt a private repository with the terraform code, and for the moment do not distribute terraform code as open source, due to high risk of accidental disclosure of sensitive material.

+All sensitive data in the repository must be encrypted with git-crypt.

+In case sensitive data is committed in clear text, it needs to be removed from the repository and rotated/invalidated as fast as possible.

 ## Consequences